Built to MIL-STDS, equipped with;

 Here's why; they fit the steel gear shafts directly into a plastic pockets (within the top case). we designed bronze inserts to reinforce our plastic top case.
 This is important because the useful working life of a servo can easily exceed 10 years.
 This means the question of which servo will still be nice and tight is a no-brainer.

 Similarly, Futaba decided 4 screws was good enough to hold it together.
 We, on the other hand use 10 because we achieve a stiffer assembly.
-Stiffer is better for keeping the gears in perfect mesh even under high loads.
+Stiffer is bette for keeping the gears in perfect mesh even under high loads.
 Again, something of a no brainer.
 Added to which, instead of Phillips heads, our servos use Allen-head screws.

 However, a key difference is Futaba rely on a plastic center section for this servo while we believe you get more for your money with a center case that's CNC-machined from a solid billet of 6061-T6 aircraft aluminum.
 You get cooling fins too because these help with dissipation so the motor lives longer when the servo is being worked hard.